 A child of Belfast, Northern Ireland, Travi The Native burst onto the scene in the spring of 2020.
 But don’t be fooled by his ‘new kid on the block’ persona.
 This alt-pop dreamer was making moves as a singer/songwriter long before his alter ego materialised – touring extensively across Europe and attending writing camps with the likes of Sam Fender and Artful Dodger.

-Almost immediately, his arrival turned heads at home where he has been championed by BBC Radio Ulster and Northern Ireland’s largest radio station, CoolFM.
-Further afield, his European audience continues to grow – a testament, perhaps, to his music being used by the team at Love Island Germany on more than one occasion.
+Almost immediately, his arrival turned heads at home where he continues to be championed by Ireland's largest commercial stations.
+Further afield, his European audience continues to grow too – a testament, perhaps, to his music being used by the team at Love Island Germany on more than one occasion.
 In print, Travi The Native’s “infectious fusion of indie, soul and 80’s pop” has already been picked up by the likes of Hot Press Magazine, The Daily Mirror, Sunday Life & RTE News – to name but a few.

-This April will see the final part of Travi The Native’s inception come to life, as he releases his highly anticipated debut EP ‘God Only Calls The House Phone’.
-Over a year in the making, this five track ensemble sees Travi claim his rightful place at the forefront of the alt-pop scene.
-It also sees him collaborate with some of Northern Ireland’s finest producers, session musicians and backing vocalists, all with a shared common goal - make a movement, not just a record.
+This April saw another part of Travi The Native’s inception come to life, as he released his highly anticipated debut EP ‘God Only Calls The House Phone’.
+Over a year in the making, this five track ensemble saw Travi claim his rightful place at the forefront of the alt-pop scene.
+It also saw him collaborate with some of Northern Ireland’s finest producers, session musicians and backing vocalists, all with a shared common goal - make a movement, not just a record.

 This autumn see's Travi The Native round off the year with one final release in the form of 'God Only Plays The Mixtape' - the three track B-side to his aforementioned EP.